My Tokyo Guide

 The inner market may have relocated, but the outer market still bustles with life each day.
 If you get there early, the ideal breakfast is Tokyo's freshest sushi.
 If you're not a fish fan, there are plenty of cafes offering hearty breakfasts in the surrounding streets.

 There are hundreds of shops, too, selling everything you can imagine, from roe and shellfish to professional kitchenware and utensils.

-There's more to the area than seafood; the outer market streets are dotted with nostalgic cafes that have been serving strong brews and thick toasted sandwiches to the market's workers for generations.
+There's more to the area than just seafood.
+The outer market streets are dotted with nostalgic cafes that have been serving strong brews and thick toasted sandwiches to the market's workers for generations.
 Just across Kachidoki Bridge on the Sumida River, the island of Tsukishima is a charming older neighborhood dedicated to Tokyo's soul food, monjayaki.
-Along Nishinaka Street, there are dozens of restaurants offering up this slightly runny but delicious savory pancake that you cook yourself.
+Along Nishinaka Street, there are dozens of restaurants offering up this delicious savory pancake that you cook yourself.